Skip to main content

 Consider deploying copy prevention or USB management solutions that would make it impossible for employees to copy sensitive data or use an unapproved USB device.

-How to prevent intellectual property theft
+How to prevent IP theft

 Third-party vendor attacks: Volkswagen